CrossOmics/Lotus/docs/api/visualization.rst

    **Biological Background:**

-   CoreMap visualization:
-   - Visualizes the core map embedding computed by core_analysis()
-   - Provides interactive Plotly plots with layer sliders
-   - Highlights core cell states and cell relationships
-   - Uses cplearn's own visualization function for optimal display

-   This visualization is particularly useful for:
-   - Understanding core-periphery structure in cell populations
-   - Exploring cell state transitions
-   - Interactive exploration of core map embeddings
+   CoreMap visualization visualizes the core map embedding computed by core_analysis() and provides interactive Plotly plots with layer sliders.
+It highlights core cell states and cell relationships, using cplearn's own visualization function for optimal display.
+This visualization is particularly useful for understanding core-periphery structure in cell populations, exploring cell state transitions, and interactive exploration of core map embeddings.

    **Usage Example:**